Pilotwar81/My-portofolio/README.md

 It is a html form which I made it look better using CSS and this uses JavaScript and STMP server so any mailing website doesn’t think that this is a spam and after the message is sent a pop-up shows saying the message is sent successfully:

 Secondly:
-By dragging your mouse over any of these inputs and button (Go) the color will change:
+By dragging your mouse over any of these inputs and button (Go) the color will change

 Thirdly :
-The message when sent it comes to my email like that :
+The message when sent it comes to my email like that

-Blacked because I don’t want spamming